KULeuvenNeuromechanics/PredSim/README.md

+### Important

+This is a work in progress

+- If you encounter an error or get an unexpected output, [check the issues](https://github.com/KULeuvenNeuromechanics/PredSim/issues).
+Please look at the existing issues before creating a new one, you might not be the first person to have this problem.
+Include error messages.
+- Feel free to suggest improvements.
+Submit a pull request with the changes, or create an issue with desciption of the change.
+- This readme is not up to date, but comments inside the code are.

 *Use the table of contensts to easily navigate this README.
 Click on the three lines next to README.md just above this sentence.*

 Predictive Simulations of Human Movement